RobWeekes/aa12-authenticate-me-long/README.md

     }
     ```

-### Add an Image to a Review based on the Review's id
+### Create an Image for a Review based on the Review's id

 Create and return a new image for a review specified by id.